seattleflu/documentation/Onboarding.md

 ## Adding new database users

 ### Minting credentials
-Before adding a new study member to the production database, confirm the DTUA is executed with Robin.
+Before adding a new study member to the production database, confirm that Robin has the right agreements and documentation for the user to allow database access.
+For external collaborators, this is a DTUA.
+For internal team members, this is a CDA and training documentation (GCP, Human Subjects).

 Next, create a new user with the `id3c user create` command.